sitegearphp/Ignition/README.md

  3. Answer the questions when prompted.

- 4. Watch as the relevant magic is applied and you will have a site skeleton ready to built on.
+ 4. Watch as the relevant magic is applied.

+ 5. Visit the site in a web browser (e.g. `http://localhost/mywebsite.com/`).

 ## Why is this not on Packagist?